Summer Olympic Games: End of the 20th century

 The 1988 Games, in Seoul, was very well planned but the games were tainted when many of the athletes, most notably men's 100 metres winner Ben Johnson, failed mandatory drug tests.
 Despite splendid drug-free performances by many individuals, the number of people who failed screenings for performance-enhancing chemicals overshadowed the games.

-The 1992 Barcelona Games featured the admittance of players from one of the North American top leagues, the NBA, exemplified by but not limited to US basketball's "Dream Team".
-The 1992 games also saw the reintroduction to the Games of several smaller European states which had been incorporated into the Soviet Union since World War II.
+The 1992 Barcelona Games featured the admittance of players from one of the North American top leagues, the NBA, exemplified by but not limited to U.S. basketball's "Dream Team".
+The 1992 games also saw the reintroduction to the Games of several smaller European states which had been annexed into the Soviet Union during World War II.
 At these games, gymnast Vitaly Scherbo set an inaugural medal record of five individual gold medals at a Summer Olympics, and equaled the inaugural record set by Eric Heiden at the 1980 Winter Olympics.

 By then the process of choosing a location for the Games had become a commercial concern; there were widespread allegations of corruption potentially affecting the IOC's decision process.

-At the Atlanta 1996 Summer Olympics, the highlight was 200 meters runner Michael Johnson annihilating the world record in front of a home crowd.
-Canadians savoured Donovan Bailey's recording gold medal run in the 100-meter dash.
-This was popularly felt to be an appropriate recompense for the previous national disgrace involving Ben Johnson.
+At the Atlanta 1996 Summer Olympics, the highlight was 200 metres runner Michael Johnson annihilating the world record in front of a home crowd.
+Canadians savoured Donovan Bailey recording a gold medal run in the 100-metre dash.
+This was generally felt to be an appropriate recompense for the previous national disgrace involving Ben Johnson.
 There were also emotional scenes, such as when Muhammad Ali, clearly affected by Parkinson's disease, lit the Olympic torch and received a replacement medal for the one he had discarded in 1960.
 The latter event took place in the basketball arena.
 The atmosphere at the Games was marred, however, when a bomb exploded during the celebration in Centennial Olympic Park.
 In June 2003, the principal suspect in this bombing, Eric Robert Rudolph, was arrested.

-The 2000 Summer Olympics, held in Sydney, Australia, showcased individual performances by locals favorites Ian Thorpe in the pool and Cathy Freeman, an Indigenous Australian whose triumph in the 400 meters united a packed stadium., Briton Steve Redgrave who won a rowing gold medal in an unprecedented fifth consecutive Olympics, and Eric "the Eel" Moussambani, a swimmer from Equatorial Guinea, received wide media coverage when he completed the 100 meter freestyle swim in by far the slowest time in Olympic history.
+The 2000 Summer Olympics, held in Sydney, Australia, showcased individual performances by locals favorites Ian Thorpe in the pool and Cathy Freeman, an Indigenous Australian whose triumph in the 400 metres united a packed stadium., Briton Steve Redgrave who won a rowing gold medal in an unprecedented fifth consecutive Olympics, and Eric "the Eel" Moussambani, a swimmer from Equatorial Guinea, received wide media coverage when he completed the 100-metre freestyle swim in by far the slowest time in Olympic history.
 He nevertheless won the heat as both his opponents had been disqualified for false starts.
 His female compatriot Paula Barila Bolopa also received media attention for her record-slow and struggling but courageous performance.
 The Sydney Games also saw the first appearance of a joint North and South Korean contingent at the opening ceremonies, though they competed in all events as different teams.
 Controversy occurred in the Women's Artistic Gymnastics when the vaulting horse was set to the wrong height during the All-Around Competition.